 Don’t worry, it’s not a silly question.

-At a career fair, companies and the recruiters that work for them meet with potential candidates.
-People who are looking for a job get more information on different companies.
-Career fairs typically take place in an auditorium or other large room and consist of booths set up in rows.
+At a career fair, companies and their recruiters meet with potential candidates.
+It’s an opportunity for job seekers to interact with and learn about career opportunities with many companies in a single setting.
+Career fairs typically take place in an auditorium or other large room and consist of rows of booths.

-Career fairs are often held by colleges, professional organizations or community groups.
-They may be focused on a specific field, like STEM, or be broadly targeted to all job seekers.
-Some large companies even hold their own career fairs to fill their internal positions in various departments.
+Career fairs are most commonly held by colleges, professional organizations, or community groups.
+They may focus on a specific field, like STEM, or be broadly available to all job seekers.
+Some large companies even hold their own career fairs to fill internal positions in various departments.

 Why attend a career fair?